 Trade and other receivables are recognised and carried at original invoice amount less an allowance for any uncollectible amounts.
 An estimate for uncollectible amounts is made when collection of the full amount is no longer probable.
-Trade and other receivables mainly comprise receivables from vendors for rebates and returns.
+Trade and other receivables mainly comprise receivables from vendors for volume bonuses and marketing services.